The purpose of JRCC Children’s ministry is to cultivate young disciples of Jesus who embody God’s love everywhere they go.

 We have four main environments where this occurs:

-K-Grade 4s: kids who are attending kindergarten this fall up to and including those attending grade 4 this fall
+K-Grade 4s: Kids who are attending kindergarten up to and including those attending Grade 4.

 What about Grades 5 and 6?

 We're glad you asked!
-We recognize the unique nature of this age group, and have a class just for them twice a month called Source.
-While still working in partnership with Children’s Ministry, our Source kids will experience a learning environment tailored to this transitional stage between kids and youth.
-(Note: Proximity Youth begins for students in Grade 7 & up)
+We recognize the unique nature of this age group, and have a class just for them called Fuel.
+While still working in partnership with Children’s Ministry, our Fuel kids will experience a learning environment tailored to this transitional stage between kids and youth.

 All volunteers are required to submit to a thorough background check.
-In addition all teachers must attend training in our safety and policy procedures as well as abuse prevention and awareness.
+In addition all teachers must know our safety and policy procedures as well as abuse prevention and awareness.

 Children are required to check-in at the kiosk where they receive a name badge and information on their class.
 The parent will receive a security code to use when picking their child up from the class.